Photo: Fotolia_anyaberkut

 What language skills do I need?

-To study a programme taught in German at the Ohm you will need a certificate demonstrating very good C1-level language skills.
+To study a programme taught in German at the Ohm you will need a certificate demonstrating very good B2-level language skills.
+You can find language requirements for a specific degree programme on the respective degree programme website, which you can find on this page.
 You can still apply for a study place in a bachelor’s degree programme even if you do not yet have the language certificate at the time of application.
 You will need to present the certificate upon enrolment at the latest.
-The language certificates listed under this link are accepted by the university.
+The language certificates listed in this PDF are accepted by our university for admission to bachelor’s degree programmes.
+Information about which certificates are required for admission to a specific master's degree programme is available on the respective degree programme website under the tab “Approval”.

 It is possible to attend a preparatory language course at the Ohm.
 The Language Center offers DSH Preparatory Courses involving 20 lecture hours per week at levels B2 and C1.
 However, you cannot begin your studies and attend a DSH course at the same time.
 You have two opportunities each year to take the DSH examination at the Ohm (February and July).
 For more information on course times, costs, advice, and registration, please visit the Language Center webpages.
 We recommend that you register early.